MPI-Dortmund/cryolo/source/other/sparse.rst

 TRPC4
 *****

-The last example that I've choosen is TRPC4, as it contains much more contamination.
+The last example that I've chosen is TRPC4, as it contains much more contamination.
 The original training set comprises 32 images with 3038 particles (~94 particles / image):

 .. figure:: ../img/sparse/trpc_full.png